giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-cloud-director/index.md

 Note that the Access Mode, while being fixed with Named Disks, still needs to be defined as `ReadWriteOnce` in the manifest.

-Further, as we are not defining a Storage Class the Kubernetes cluster will just take the default storage class (here `csi-vcd-sc-delete`).
+Further, as we are not defining a Storage Class the Kubernetes cluster will use the default storage class (here `csi-vcd-sc-delete`).

 Now we can create a Pod that uses our PVC: